What to do if…

 Do not do these things

-- Don’t factory-reset your phone yet — it won’t fix a SIM swap and can erase useful clues.
+- Don’t factory-reset your phone yet; it may not fix the problem and can erase useful information.

-- Don’t delete your eSIM profile unless your carrier confirms it’s safe to do so.
+- Don’t delete your eSIM profile unless your carrier tells you to do that.

 What to do now